Lauriat/texel/README.md

 ## texel - Command line interface for reading spreadsheets inside terminal.

 Sometimes, you have to deal with spreadsheets.
-These are sad times.
+Those are sad times.
-Luckily there is texel!
+Fortunately there is texel!

 Texel is a useful CLI for quickly reading spreadsheets and copying their contents to clipboard in CSV format.